Here is a conversational evangelism tip I use on a frequent basis: I dig for the question that is behind the question, emotion, or statement.

-In the end, we had more coffee shop conversations about different world religious, claims of truth, and wonderful topics that any apologist would love to discuss.
+In the end, we had more coffee shop conversations about different world religions, claims of truth, and wonderful topics that any apologist would love to discuss.

-But due to life changes, we both moved to different cities and have lost the connection.
+But due to life changes, we both moved to different cities and lost the friend connection.

 At this point, I have to trust in the sovereignty of God to keep working on my friend and bring more believers into his life who can continue to bring him closer to Jesus on a journey to faith.